Universal Structure Predictor:

 New sulfur hydride H3S and its exciting superconductivity under high pressures

 A new sulfur hydride H3S that hardly occurs at atmospheric pressure was theoretical predicted through USPEX code to be formed at high pressure by two main ways: 3H2S→2H3S+S，S+3/2H2→H3S.
-Remarkably, the estimated Tc of Im-3m phase for H3S at 200 GPa achieves a very high value of 191~204 K, which sets a record of superconducting temperature.
+Remarkably, the estimated Tc of Im-3m phase for H3S at 200 GPa achieves a very high value of 191~204 K. It sets a record of superconducting temperature for the current moment.
 The experimental discovery of superconductivity with a high Tc=203 K and synchrotron XRD experiment in H-S system at high pressure have verified the theoretically predicted results.

 Current limitations of USPEX